 Take a pregnancy test.
-Although most women can use a home pregnancy test to determine if they are pregnant, women who have experienced vaginal bleeding may want to consider going to the doctor and getting a beta hCG test, also referred to as a quantitative blood pregnancy test.
+Although most people can use a home pregnancy test to determine if they are pregnant, some who have experienced vaginal bleeding may want to consider going to the doctor and getting a beta hCG test, also referred to as a quantitative blood pregnancy test.
 This test can detect pregnancy just 10 days after conception, according to the National Institutes of Health, and tends to be more accurate than home pregnancy test.

 Talk to a doctor.
 Regardless of the results of the pregnancy test, you should always discuss unusual vaginal bleeding with a doctor.